paw-line/hello-world/README.md

 # hello-world
- My first repository for tests
+This is my first repository for tests
 My name is Pivko Artem, and Im passing this tutorial to learn about how github works and then make Sin's Petersburg repository.